Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 -   Put your game out for playtesting before it's perfect

 -   When you find fans, encourage them.
-Encourage public feedback.
+Encourage public [[feedback]].
 Create a healthy culture where people feel their ideas are valued.

 -   Start finalising the game when you think you're finding a balance between: